derrickernestperez/IT-Operations-Homelab/01-Identity-and-Access-Management/08-DNS-Infrastructure/README.md

 ## Overview

-This module documents the deployment and validation of a Microsoft Active Directory-integrated Domain Name System (DNS) infrastructure within the homelab environment.
+This module documents the deployment, configuration, and validation of a Microsoft Active Directory-integrated Domain Name System (DNS) infrastructure within the homelab environment.

-DNS serves as one of the most critical services in an Active Directory environment, enabling domain authentication, resource discovery, Group Policy processing, and hostname resolution across the network.
+DNS is one of the most critical services in an Active Directory environment, providing hostname resolution, domain controller discovery, authentication support, Group Policy processing, and service location functionality.

-This implementation includes the creation and verification of Forward Lookup Zones, Reverse Lookup Zones, Host (A) Records, Pointer (PTR) Records, and DNS resolution testing using native Windows administration tools.
+This implementation includes verification of Forward Lookup Zones, creation of DNS Host (A) Records, deployment of a Reverse Lookup Zone, validation of Pointer (PTR) Records, and testing of forward and reverse DNS resolution using native Windows networking tools.

 ---

 ## Business Scenario

-The organization has successfully deployed Active Directory Domain Services and domain-joined workstations.
-To ensure reliable communication between systems, centralized name resolution services must be implemented.
+Following the deployment of Active Directory Domain Services and successful domain joining of enterprise workstations, the organization requires centralized name resolution services.

-The Infrastructure Team is responsible for configuring and validating DNS services to support:
+The Infrastructure Team is responsible for implementing and validating DNS services to support:

 - Active Directory authentication
 - Domain controller discovery